On the Semantic Expressiveness of Iso- and Equi-Recursive Types: Introduction

 Note that technically, we can derive the compiler and backtranslation between \stlcf and \stlcem by composing the compilers and backtranslations through \stlcim.
 We present this result as a stand-alone one because it offers insights on proofs of fully-abstract compilation for languages with coinductive notions.

 The remainder of this paper is organised as follows.
 We first formalise the languages we use (\stlcf, \stlcim and \stlcem) as well as the cross-language logical relations which express when two terms in those languages are semantically equivalent (\Cref{sec:langs}).
 Next, we present fully-abstract compilation and describe our approximate backtranslation proof technique in detail (\Cref{sec:fac}).
 Then we define the three compilers (from \stlcf to \stlcim, from \stlcf to \stlcem and from \stlcim to \stlcem) and prove that they are fully abstract using three approximate backtranslations (\Cref{sec:comp}).
 These compilers and their fully-abstract compilation proofs are all formalised in Coq, so we also present the most useful insights into this formalisation (\Cref{sec:coq}).
-Finally, we discuss related work (\Cref{sec:rw}) and conclude (\Cref{sec:conc}).
+After a discussion of the presented results (\Cref{sec:disc}), we present related work (\Cref{sec:rw}) and conclude (\Cref{sec:conc}).

 For the sake of simplicity we omit some elements of the formalisation such as auxiliary lemmas and proofs.
 The Coq mechanisation of this work is available at: